timyers/r-learning-resources-for-genomics/README.md

 - [Posit Public Package Manager](https://packagemanager.posit.co/client/#/) - Provides standard mirrors of CRAN, Bioconductor, and PyPI, and can track changes over time or freeze packages to specific versions, to help ensure reproducibility and ease collaboration.
 - [pracpac](https://signaturescience.github.io/pracpac/index.html) - Practical R Packaging with Docker.
 - [Data Skills for Reproducible Research](https://psyteachr.github.io/reprores-v3/index.html) - This book provides an overview of skills needed for reproducible and open research using the statistical programming language R and tidyverse packages.
+- [Building reproducible analytical pipelines with R](https://raps-with-r.dev/) - The aim of this book is to teach you how to use some of the best practices from software engineering and DevOps to make your projects robust, reliable and reproducible.
+By Bruno Rodrigues (2023 October).

 ***